ElektraInitiative/libelektra/doc/decisions/header_include.md

   // etc.
   ```

-To facilitate these rules we will utilize CMake.
-Specifically, we will set up the `build/include` directory to mirror the installed layout of header files.
+We will set up the `build/include` directory to mirror the installed layout of header files.
-This makes the `#include <>`s work correctly.
+This makes the `#include <>`s work correctly, without having to add any extra include paths except `build/include`.

-We will enforce that `#include ""` cannot go from one library/plugin/tool to another.
+We will also enforce that the path in a `#include ""` always starts with a `./` and does not contain any `/../`.
+To do this, we will use a simple `grep` based script that runs as a test case and as an early part of the CI (like e.g. the formatting check).

+The rules for `#include ""` do not apply to tests.
+Tests can include anything from anywhere within the code base to allow testing private APIs.

 ## Rationale

-When using `<>` the given paths must match the way the headers will be installed, relative to the include-root (e.g. `/usr/include`).
-But with `""`, we just need to set up CMake correctly to preserve the relative file layout of our header files during install.

 The decision highlights the difference between installed and non-installed headers.
 The main driving factor for using `""` at all was that including a non-installed private header with `<>` would be unexpected.